Skip to main content

 Build Branches into Guided Interactions

-For a quick refresher, OmniScripts let you easily create customized, guided user paths through business processes, without complicated coding.
+Omniscripts in Omnistudio for Managed Packages help you easily create customized, guided user paths through business processes, without complicated coding.
 They’re a fantastic solution for meeting user interaction requirements and providing seamless and engaging customer experiences.

 These guided interactions are most successful when they present end users with a clear, compliant, and direct path through a process.
-OmniScript branching is one way to provide just that.
-In this module you learn the ins and outs of OmniScript branching by exploring a simple example.
+Omniscript branching is one way to provide just that.
+In this module you learn the ins and outs of Omniscript branching by exploring a simple example.

-Let’s get acquainted now with the OmniScript branching example in the module.
+Let’s get acquainted now with the Omniscript branching example in the module.

 You want to design an interaction that helps customer service agents change an account’s primary contact details.

-All OmniScripts require the following elements:
+All Omniscripts require these elements:

-• at least two data sources (the best practice is to use OmniStudio Integration Procedures),
+• At least two data sources.
+The best practice is to use Omnistudio Integration Procedures.

-• a Navigate Action to direct the end user at the end of the interaction.
+• A Navigate Action to direct the end user at the end of the interaction.

-There are two requirements that add some complexity to our OmniScript example.
+There are two requirements that add some complexity to our Omniscript example.

-Let’s see which OmniScript elements help you meet these two requirements.
+Let’s see which Omniscript elements help you meet these two requirements.

 Note